 - Signs of deception: Doctors are always on the lookout for any sign of exaggeration of your injury or illness and they will report that exaggeration.

-- Other factors: This can include lifestyle choices such as how much you drink or smoke, if you eat too much and if you have ever used drugs in a recreational way.
-The doctor asks these questions to see if they can be used against you as a contributing factor to your injury.
+- Other factors: This can include lifestyle choices such as how much you drink or smoke, if you overeat and if you have ever used recreational drugs.
+The doctor asks these questions to see if they can be used as a contributing factor to your injury.

 What Should I Do Before and During an IME?

-- How you were injured.
-Include every part of your body that was hurt.
+- How you were injured, including every part of your body that was hurt.

-- How your injuries cause pain during normal daily activities.
-Do not exaggerate.
+- How your injuries cause pain during normal daily activities, do not exaggerate.
 Do not say you hurt all the time because few people do.
 Be more specific.
-Say if it bothers you when you get up in the morning, if it feels better during the early part of the day but as the day wears on the pain increases or if it makes it very difficult for you to go to sleep at night.
+Say if it bothers you when you get up in the morning.
+Mention if it feels better during the early part of the day but as the day wears on the pain increases or if it makes it very difficult for you to go to sleep at night.

 - Any treatment or medication that improves your injuries.

-- How your life has been affected.
-All the activities that you are no longer able to do.
+- How your life has been affected, including all the activities that you are no longer able to do.

-If you prepare a summary following this outline, review it before you go to the IME but do not take it with you to the actual examination as then it will appear rehearsed.
+If you prepare a summary following this outline, review it before you go to the IME.
+However, do not take it with you to the actual examination as then it will appear rehearsed.

-You should also find out if you are able to take a friend or family member with you.
+You should also find out if you can take a friend or family member with you.
 If so, they can record what takes place during the interview.
 And they can be a valuable witness if needed.

-When you are being examined by the doctor, here are some tips to follow:
+When the doctor is examining you, here are some tips to follow:

 - Arrive for the examination as early as possible.